 Lumbar Spinal Stenosis - Symptoms

-- Stiffness in legs and
+- Stiffness in the legs and thighs.

 - Low back pain.

 - In severe cases, loss of bladder and bowel control.